vladigleba/vladigleba.github.io/source/_posts/2014-04-10-deploying-rails-apps-part-6-writing-capistrano-tasks.markdown

 This is obviously a trivial task, but it shows how powerful Capistrano can be.
 A few keystrokes allowed us to create a specific directory structure on our server and upload a file from our local computer.
 Neat stuff&mdash;and it will only get better.

-Alright, let’s now switch gears and learn about the syntax that made all of this possible.
+All right, let’s now switch gears and learn about the syntax that made all of this possible.

 # Understanding SSHKit